 Moles are one of the most common reasons adults visit dermatologists.
-The team, led by dermatologist Pinkas Lebovits, MD, PC, understands that a changing or growing mole can seem frightening.
-That’s why he provides comprehensive mole checks and treatments at Park Plaza Dermatology in Midtown Manhattan, New York City.
-To schedule a mole/growth consultation, call Park Plaza Dermatology, or book an appointment online.
+At Park Plaza Dermatology, their team of NYC dermatologists, led by the practice’s founder Pinkas Lebovits, MD, PC, understands that a changing or growing mole can seem frightening.
+That’s why he provides comprehensive mole checks and treatments at their office in New York City’s Midtown Manhattan.
+Scheduling a screening for moles/growths has never been easier, simply call Park Plaza Dermatology, or request an appointment online today.

 Moles are skin growths that can vary in color from light and dark brown to pink, black, or even blue.
 The average person has about 10-40 moles, with most developing before the age of 20.
 Moles are made up of melanocytes, the cells that help tan your skin by producing melanin.